exercism/bash/exercises/practice/error-handling/.docs/instructions.append.md

 The goal of this exercise is to consider the number of arguments passed to your program.

-Note that you can pass empty strings as arguments:
+Note that you can pass empty strings as arguments.

 `./program ""`